CA-CST-SII/Software-Standards/Principles for Self-Taught Programmers.md

 D	| DIP	   | Dependency Inversion Principle

 These principles are themes that fill many books on coding.
 They represent studies of programing’s best practices in the OO (object oriented) world.
 It is a recommended an excellent framework to improve coding.

 ### The Single Responsibility Principle
 “Every class should have a single responsibility, and that responsibility should be entirely encapsulated by the class.
 All its services should be narrowly aligned with that responsibility.”

-That principle was introduced by Robert C. Martin in an article by the same name as part of his Principles of Object Oriented Design.
+That principle was introduced by Robert C. Martin in an article by the same name as part of his *Principles of Object Oriented Design*.
 It is based on the principles of “cohesion” and “separation of concerns”.

-It basically says to put things that are related together and keep things that are not related to them elsewhere.
+**It basically says to put things that are related together and keep things that are not related to them elsewhere.**

 This is very important because every point of the application is a potential source of errors.
 The chances that a change to the code will need to be made at some point are high.
 Also, chances are that a correction or change will affect some of the functionalities that are more closely related to it.
 These changes become easier to manage when they have defined boundaries and a set of functions that can be reused in other parts of the software or even in other future developments.

 Imagine a process to retrieve a file

 1.	open it